leogabac/reentrancy/README.md

 ## File tree
 This is a brief overview and explanation of the file tree of this project.
+> Each directory has its own _README_ with code documentation.
 ```
 .
 ├── src